AntoineSoetewey/statsandr/content/terms.md

 Netlify is a cloud computing company that offers hosting and serverless backend services for static websites.
 It features continuous deployment from Git across a global application delivery network, serverless form handling, support for AWS Lambda functions, and full integration with Let’s Encrypt.
 Read [Netlify’s Privacy Policy](https://www.netlify.com/privacy/).

+## Disclosure policy

+I make money on this website through affiliate programs.
+If you click an affiliate link or ad banner and buy the product, you help support this website because I will get a percentage of that sale.

+What this means for you:

+* I became an affiliate to earn revenue towards the costs of running and maintaining this website.
+Where I have direct control over which ads are served on this website I offer only products that are directly related to the topic of this website and products that a reader/subscriber would have a genuine interest in or need of.
+* I do not and will not recommend a product just for the sake of making money.
+* I do not let the compensation I receive influence the content, topics, posts, or opinions expressed on this website.
+* I respect and value my readers too much to write anything other than my own genuine and objective opinions and advice.

+Just like this website, my disclosure policy is a work in progress.
+As the revenue streams evolve, so will this page.

 ## License

 All original content (e.g. articles, blog posts, codes, files, illustrations, artwork, photographs, etc.) available on [statsandr.com](/) is released under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US) unless otherwise noted.
 Basically this means you are free to share, transmit, distribute, alter, transform, and build on my work just as long as you give appropriate credit and do not use it for commercial purposes without my prior written consent.